Good Grief

 Entry 1.
 8:10 a.m.

-Ever allusive sleep, already annoyed by the springing forward, was further taunted by the bright sunrise pouring through the living room window thing morning.
+Ever allusive sleep, already annoyed by the springing forward, was further taunted by the bright sunrise pouring through the living room window this morning.

 I forget Jenny has passed some mornings.

 I realize I am expectantly waiting for her to call to me from upstairs.
-Thus, the morning routine with Jenny would begin.
-I would bring her her meds, help dress her, make sure she has her phone, help her down the stairs and to the couch.
+Thus, the morning routine with Jenny began each morning.
+I would bring meds, help dress her, make sure she has her phone, help her down the stairs and to the couch.
 Once there and comfortable, I would make her a smoothie, eggs cooked "over medium," Cream of Wheat.
 Then, I would head to work, and she would plan her day.

 I have barely cried the last couple of days.
 I am sad, indescribably and immeasurably sad.
 I don't sleep--much.
 But the screaming loss and it's ache haven't produced much in the way of crying.
-That I would cut my right arm off to have any semblance of her back, isn't taking the sorrow and beating me with it until I scream uncle, nor until a single tear slowly rolls down my unshaven cheek.
+Knowing that I would cut my right arm off and letting someone beat me with it until I scream uncle or until a single tear slowly rolls down my unshaven cheek to have any semblance of her back, isn't easing the sorrow. .
 Grief is hiding it's long knives and readying itself to take them out for when I least expect it.

 Entry 2 12:27 p.m.